-- (a) You must, as soon as practicable after the end of any year in which you receive MPTT Consortium Activities Fund Funding, provide us with: - (i) a financial report for that year, including a statement of financial performance, a statement of financial position, a statement of movements in equity, a statement of cash flows, and a statement of service performance that compares your performance with the outcomes agreed with us as measured by any performance indicators agreed with us; and - (ii) any financial reports, or statistical or other information, required by us; and - (iii) any information necessary to demonstrate compliance with the Conditions. - (b) The reports described in Condition 9(a) must be prepared in accordance with generally accepted accounting practice and audited by an independent chartered accountant.
+- (a) You must, as soon as practicable after the end of any year in which you receive MPTT Consortium Activities Fund Funding, provide us with: - (i) a financial report for that year, including a statement of financial performance, a statement of financial position, a statement of movements in equity, a statement of cash flows, and a statement of service performance that compares your performance with the outcomes agreed with us as measured by any performance indicators agreed with us; and - (ii) any financial reports, or statistical or other information, required by us; and - (iii) any information we may require to demonstrate your compliance with the Conditions. - (b) The reports described in Condition 9(a) must be prepared in accordance with appropriate accounting practice and audited by an independent chartered accountant.